-- Double-click on the polygon symbology for States in the Contents Pane. - Click on Properties in the Symbology Window.
+- Double-click on the polygon symbology for States in the Contents Pane.
+Click on Properties in the Comphete and Windows

-Gallery Properties

-- Click on the Symbol Options (looks like a brush). - Change the Color to "No Color".
+Gallery Properties - o Click on Properties in the Symbology Window. - o Click on the Symbol Options (looks like a brush). - o Change the Color to "No Color".